 Recalling the star of Magnum PI and more… who had a special place in my heart…

-Remembering An American who brought some English gravitas to a 1980s TV show.
+Remembering the man who brought some gravitas to a 1980s TV show.

-At times during the series Higgins’ half brother was introduced to us.
-To my father’s delight these roles also played just as wonderfully by Hillerman.
-Higgins’ half brothers were South American, Texan and Irish and different personalities to their half brother.
+At times during the series, Higgins’ half brother was introduced to us.
+To my father’s delight, these roles were also played just as wonderfully by Hillerman.
+Higgins’ half brothers were South American, Texan and Irish and had different personalities from their half brother.
 Hillerman reprised the role in two further series with his appearances in Murder She Wrote (1984-96) and Simon and Simon (1981-89).
 Hillerman also played homage to the role in a series of adverts during the series run and after this.

 And as for Robin Masters?
 With his possible unseen additional role for Hillerman left up for debate as the Magnum series ended one thing is clear.
 For the entire series, Hillerman fooled me and probably many more viewers into believing he was an Englishman.
 His performances in this show also included comically portraying his half brothers from many nations.

 These attributes along with Higgins reportedly working for MI6 – the workplace of Bond.
 James Bond (see Spectre (2015)) and those Tinker, Tailor, Soldier, Spy (2011) lads – easily convince us of the many possibilities of this Englishman’s possible double life.
 Leaving us with Hillerman’s Higgins as one of Eighties enigmatic Englishmen…